Discworld (world): Ephebe

 Ephebe is largely the Discworld analogue of Athenian Greece.
-However, it also takes influences from Alexandria and Minos; the name is an Anglicization of the Greek concept of ephebos.
+However, it also takes influences from Alexandria and Minos; the name is an Anglicisation of the Greek concept of ephebos.
 Ephebe lies on the hubwards shores of the Circle Sea on the Klatchian continent, widdershins of the Klatchian Empire, Tsort and Djelibeybi and turnwise of Omnia.

 Ephebe has only been visited twice in the novels, in Pyramids and Small Gods.
 However, we know from Eric that in its early history, it fought a series of damaging wars against Tsort, with which it remains in a cold-war situation to this day.
 The disappearance of the Djel River valley in Pyramids briefly sparked a resumption of hostilities, which mostly involved highly reluctant soldiers hiding in wooden horses, waiting for the other side to take them into the city.
 This was quickly ended by the Djel's abrupt reappearance.
 In Small Gods, it was briefly invaded by Omnia; however, this occupation quickly collapsed and Ephebe launched a decisive counter-strike in alliance with the other nations along the Klatchian coast.

 The country was heavily affected by the first temporal shattering mentioned in Thief of Time, as a result of which the philosophers living there appear extraordinarily long-lived.
 Ephebe has a population of about 50,000, according to The Discworld Companion.
 Much of this population is made up of slaves, who have steadfastly refused any efforts to give them more rights; they are quite happy with their guaranteed income and safety as slaves (and the possibility of owning slaves of their own).